itsdoruk/dfrules/rules.md

 # rules

-- No Spam
-- Being Toxic is not allowed (Results in a Ban)
+## If you don't understand what the SL# are about, [click here](https://icycoide.github.io/sancts)

+- no spam (SLX)
+- being toxic can result in (SL1)
-- Being Disrespectful to other server members (Results in a One Hour Mute)
+- being disrespectful to other members can also result in (SL1)
-- Drama is not allowed (Results on a kick)
+- drama = (SL7)
-- Be polite
+- be polite to others.
+(SL1)
-- Give constructive criticism, not hate
+- give constructive criticism, not hate.
+(SL2)
-- Keep this server away from nsfw content.
-(Profile Pictures count.)
-- Keep this server safe and do not invite anyone from malicious groups, raids stuff like that.
-- Don't do drama or stupid discussions for stupid reasons.
+- please no nsfw content in the community.
+(SL8) (SL11)
+- ***don't raid the community.*** (SL11)
-- Don't ping people for stupid or for unimportart/invalid reasons.
-And staff, don't change channel without permission.
+- don't ping people for stupid or for unimportart/invalid reasons.
+(SL1)
-- Any discrimination such as homophobia, racism, sexism, enbyphobia, biphobia, transphobia, xenophobia, serophobia or aphobia can result in a ban.
+- any discrimination such as homophobia, racism, sexism, enbyphobia, biphobia, transphobia, xenophobia, serophobia or aphobia can result in (SL4)
-- Don’t post gore or any weird animation containing blood and/or graphic stuff. please don’t.
+- don’t post gore or any weird picturing containing blood and/or graphic stuff. please don’t.
+(SL8) (SL11)
-- FOR THE LOVE OF GOD, PLEASE DO NOT TALK ABOUT SUSIDE OR AMONG US BECAUSE NO ONE GIVES A SHIT
-- Admins have the final say so listen to them or else I'll shank you
+- admins have the final say so listen to them or else i'll shank you.
+(SLX)
-- Admins do not abuse your power